The Margherita Pizza, perfection that all other Pizzas come from and all others are measured against and possible without commercial kit!

-That’s the million dollar question, well when I say million dollar maybe I exaggerate a little… However the answer to that question is a resounding hell yeah, take a look at that picture above no sign of bakers droop on this pizza, the base just as I like it airy and light with a crisp crust that snaps when you cut through it and from a domestic oven… Honestly I sat there giggling to myself for a couple of hours after using the pizza steel for the first time amused, delighted and a little shocked to be perfectly honest that I can cook a pizza like this at home, no more soggy flacid pizza bases for me and a few less pennies for our local pizza restaurant!
+That’s the million dollar question, well when I say million dollar maybe I exaggerate a little.
+However the answer to that question is a resounding hell yeah.
+Take a look at that picture above no sign of bakers droop on this pizza.
+The base is just as I like it airy and light with a crisp crust that snaps when you cut through it and from a domestic oven.

 Most definitely, perfect pizza at home, what’s not to love?
-Oh yeah I kinda mentioned it earlier but I also used it to cook my naan bread recipe, just slapped them bad boys right on there flipped after a couple of minutes and bosh perfect homemade naan bread, I now have to go back and update my recipe *sigh*… Oh yeah and I can’t wait for summer, I reckon this will fit right nice in my BBQ and reach even hotter temperatures although pizza parties are strictly invite only!
-I guess you could say that the Pizza Steel is alright 😉 😀
+Oh yeah I kinda mentioned it earlier but I also used it to cook my naan bread recipe, just slapped them bad boys right on there flipped after a couple of minutes and bosh perfect homemade naan bread.
+I now have to go back and update my recipe *sigh*.

 For the Pizza Dough